splunk/airport_cim_for_splunk/index.md

-## Welcome to Splunk 4 Airports Common Information Model
+## Welcome to Airport Common Information Model for Splunk

 ![S4A](./images/logo.png)